Learn about supported fonts in Datylon

 - OpenType Variable fonts are a kind of collection fonts, similar to TrueType Collection fonts, and are used to store a range of design variants in one single font file.
 As opposed to regular single OpenType font (.otf’s) which only includes one single variant in the font file.

 - In case fonts are disabled or removed from the system folder while Illustrator is still open, they might still be visible in the Datylon font selector.
-This could also create inconsistencies when exporting charts to the Datylon web app.
+This could also create inconsistencies when exporting charts to Datylon Report Studio.
 To overcome this, restart Illustrator when fonts are de-installed or de-activated.

 Find some more info on fonts in Datylon for Illustrator here